A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Introduction

 \subsection{Paper Outline}

 This section introduces the motivation and contribution of this survey paper.
-The second section gives the background of technical aspects in this paper, namely, B5G, XAI, and XAI's potential for improving B5G security.
-Then, the detail of these technical aspects is discussed in Section \ref{sec:TM}, Section \ref{sec:xai_roles}, and Section \ref{sec:new_issues}.
-Section \ref{sec:TM} elaborates the taxonomy, threat modeling, and landscape of security aspects for developing B5G networks.
-Section \ref{sec:xai_roles} analyses the impact of introducing XAI on the existing AI-powered B5G security solutions.
+The second section provides background on the technical aspects of this paper, namely, B5G, XAI, and XAI's potential for improving B5G security.
+Then, the details of these technical aspects are discussed in sections \ref{sec:xai_role_network} to \ref{sec:xai_role_other}.
+Sections from \ref{sec:xai_role_network} to \ref{sec:xai_role_other} analyze the impact of introducing XAI on the existing AI-powered security solutions in the network layer, cross layers and traditional security aspects of 5G and beyond networking paradigm.
 Section \ref{sec:new_issues} highlights potential new security issues because of introducing XAI.
-Moreover, for the use cases enabled by B5G, Section \ref{sec:UC} analyses the impact of XAI on the security aspects of these B5G use cases.
-Section \ref{sec:projects} strengthens the importance of this survey paper by listing the ongoing research projects and standardizations about B5G security and XAI.
-Section \ref{sec:lesson} summarises Section \ref{sec:TM}, \ref{sec:xai_roles}, \ref{sec:new_issues}, \ref{sec:UC}, and \ref{sec:projects} with the lessons learned and future research directions.
-Finally, Section \ref{sec:conclusion} concludes the whole paper.
+Section \ref{sec:projects} strengthens the importance of this survey paper by listing the ongoing research projects and standardizations about 5G and beyond security and XAI.
+Section \ref{sec:lesson} summarises sections from \ref{sec:xai_role_network} to \ref{sec:new_issues}, and \ref{sec:projects} with the lessons learned and future research directions.
+Finally, section \ref{sec:conclusion} concludes the whole survey.